CMSD82 Terrace & Kitimat School Closures due to Extreme Weather Highway-Road-Sidewalk Conditions – Monday, January 20, 2020

 Exam Centre Location:

-For complete information about changes to the 2017 Graduation Program, please visit https://curriculum.gov.bc.ca.
+For complete information about the New Graduation Program, please visit https://curriculum.gov.bc.ca.

 August Exam Schedule: